barklund/mortenbarklund.com/content/blog/react-architecture-provider-pattern/index.md

 }
 ```

 While the two latter options are of course workable, they're not as clean as you might want them to be.
-However, that's where the `useContext` hook comes in!
+And that's where the `useContext` hook comes to the rescue!

 ---